-1.5 The program assures that students and faculty are made aware of the JRCERT Standards for an Accredited Limited Scope X-ray Machine Operator Educational Program and the avenue to pursue allegations of noncompliance with the Standards.
+1.5 The program assures that students and faculty are made aware of the JRCERT Standards for an Accredited Educational Program in Radiography and the avenue to pursue allegations of noncompliance with the Standards.

 The program must assure students and faculty are cognizant of the Standards and must provide contact information for the JRCERT.